mabamano/CVPro_Competition_Kit_V2/README.md

-# 🐾 Zoo Safari Robot using CVPro Kit
+# 🐾 Zeno (The Zoo Safari Robot) using CVPro Kit

+## 🤖 About Zeno (The Zoo Safari Robot)

+**Zeno** is an intelligent, AI-powered robot designed specifically for the Zoo Safari Application and educational robotics.
+Built using the advanced CVPro Competition Kit, Zeno combines computer vision, sensor fusion, and autonomous navigation to create an engaging and interactive robotic experience.

+### 🎯 Key Functions of Zeno:

+- **🦁 Animal Recognition**: Uses computer vision to identify and classify different animals (Zebra, Elephant, Giraffe, Hunter) placed on the competition mat
+- **🧭 Autonomous Navigation**: Navigates the 10×10 ft Zoo Safari mat using ultrasonic sensors and color detection
+- **📱 Mobile Integration**: Connects with Android devices via USB OTG for real-time image processing and control
+- **🎮 Interactive Control**: Features push-button activation and RGB LED status indicators
+- **🔄 Obstacle Avoidance**: Equipped with 6 ultrasonic sensors for safe movement and collision prevention
+- **⚡ Competition Ready**: Designed for robotics competitions with quick setup and reliable performance

-This project focuses on the Zoo Safari robot built using the CVPro Competition Kit.
+This project focuses on Zeno (The Zoo Safari Robot) built using the CVPro Competition Kit.
 All instructions, hardware, and software details below are oriented toward the Zoo Safari application.

 <p align="center" width="100%">
     <img width="60%" src="Documents/Images/Cvpro_Com_Kit.png" />